 Whether you are cruising along the historic Golden Age canals or meandering through the bustling streets of Amsterdam, you are bound to find hidden and world-renowned architectural wonders just waiting to be explored.
 Amsterdam’s cityscape is painted with ancient treasures which stand side by side to modern, cutting-edge buildings creating a masterpiece to behold.
 Many of the buildings which are peppered around the city hold historical value, capturing the essence and tales of the past while welcoming the future of ingenuity.
 From the treasure-packed museums to the neoclassical splendors, Amsterdam is an urban explorer’s paradise.
-Scroll down to check out our list of famous buildings in Amsterdam when in The Netherlands, which are bound to leave you breathless.
+Book your stay at a hotel with a spa or an Airbnb houseboat, and scroll down to check out our list of famous buildings in Amsterdam, Netherlands, which are bound to leave you breathless.

-Unravel the secret symbols and untold stories on your visit to Amsterdam’s Royal Palace.
-The Royal Palace is located in Dam Square and it features many paintings and sculptures which introduce visitors to the rich history of the city and its regal past.
+When in Amsterdam, this iconic building is a must-visit.
+Unravel the secret symbols and untold stories on your visit to the Royal Palace.
+This historic site is located in Dam Square, and it features many paintings and sculptures which introduce visitors to the rich history of the city and its regal past.
 When the Palace is not occupied by the King, it is open to the public and features exhibitions throughout the year.
 Meander through the exquisite rooms, halls and galleries and be enthralled by the beauty of the well-preserved collection of Empire-style furniture and art from the 17th and 18th century.

 The house where Anne Frank and her family hid from the Nazis is now one of the most visited attractions in Amsterdam, attracting millions of visitors annually.
 The monument introduces travelers and locals to the turbulent past and it celebrates the work and writings of Anne Frank.
 This powerful experience is a must for anyone visiting Amsterdam.
 Anne Frank’s diary sits in a glass case in her bedroom.
 Due to the popularity of this attraction, it’s best practice to book your ticket to the museum online, and in advance, to avoid the crowds.
 It’s hard not to feel the dark despair when you visit the Secret Annexe, which is a part of the museum where the Franks remained silent during the day before being arrested and sent to the concentration camps.